 - Should be in a .doc or .docx file

-- Author names: Author names should be listed below the article title followed by a superscript that corresponds to author information.
+- Author names: Author names should be listed below the article title followed by a superscript that corresponds to the author’s information.

-- Corresponding author contact information including author name, email, phone number, and fax number.
+- Corresponding author contact information: Should include author name, email, phone number, and fax number.

-- Conflict of Interest declaration: Conflicts of interests should be described as per the ICMJE disclosure rules.
+- Conflict of Interest declaration: Conflicts of interest should be described as per the ICMJE disclosure rules.
 If none, state: “The authors do not have conflicts of interest to disclose.”

-- Word count: A word count for the main body of the article (excluding abstract, acknowledgements, tables, figures, legends and references), as well as a complete count of all words in the manuscript.
+- Word count: A word count for the main body of the article (excluding abstract, acknowledgments, tables, figures, legends, and references), as well as a complete count of all words in the manuscript.

 - Number of figures and tables.

-- Acknowledgements including non-author contributors, grants, and other forms of support provided during the research process.
+- Acknowledgments should include conflicts of interest, non-author contributors, grants, and other forms of support provided during the research process.

 - Abstract tells the story of the author’s research manuscript in 200 words.
 Within this section, please include a small summary of the review article.

-- Learning Points: Authors must provide particularly “high-yield” points related to their topic of research, which may be appropriate for board examinations and/or clinical rotations.
-These points should be presented as succinct bullet points that are accessible to everyone.
-Mnemonics, brief algorithms and other memory aids are appropriate here.
+- Learning Points (optional): Authors are encouraged to provide a sidebar of particularly “high-yield” points related to this topic of research, which may be appropriate for board examinations and/or clinical rotations.
+These should be presented as succinct bullet points.
+Mnemonics, brief algorithms, and other memory aids are appropriate here.

 - Case Presentation, including headings and subheadings, should be logically organized according to the discretion of the author.